Flat light photography – how, when and why use it

 1. Look for open shade

-Open shade is your best friend for flat lighting portraits outdoors with natural light.
+Open shade is your best friend for flat lighting portraits outdoors with indirect natural light.

-When you place your subject in the shade facing out to the light source, which is what we mean by open shade, they won’t have any direct light hitting them, so the light on them will be very flat.
+When you place your subject in shade facing out to the light source, which is what we mean by open shade, no direct light will touch them.
+So the indirect light on them will be very flat.

 The reason they need to face towards the light is so that they are more lit than the background.
 Otherwise you end up with a bright background and your subject in shade and underexposed.